skillsire/Daily-H1B-Jobs/README.md

     <i>
     <sub>
         <h5>
         Skillsire is here to support you in your job hunt, making it faster and easier to find the most relevant roles.
-With your personal AI job assistant, you can save time and focus on the best opportunities just for you.
+With your personal AI assisted job search, you can save time and focus on the best opportunities just for you.
         </h5>
     </sub>
     </i>